administrator91/Calculator_web/README.md

 # Calculator_web
-This is a Simple Calculator Created with html css and js..
+This is a Simple Calculator Created with html css and js.You can use this calculator only for addition subtraction multiplication and division purpose..

 ## To Run
 - Clone the project.